MaciejDanko/UndercountMigScores/helpfiles/IMEMCorrection.md

-When the option is activated a correction is used to adjust migration flows for the duration of stay different than 12 months.
-The correction coefficients are taken from the Raymer et al. 2003 paper and are as follows:
+When the option is different than "No correction" a correction is used to adjust migration flows for the duration of stay.
+The correction coefficients are taken from the Raymer et al. (2013) and Willekens (2019) papers:

 <br>
 <style>